138paulmiller/SheepDa/README.md

 # SheepDa
-## A "Soft" Functional Programming Language based on the Lambda Calculus
+### A Soft Functional Scripting Language
-Sheepda provides a minimal syntax as a "Soft" introduction to Functional Programming.
+Sheepda provides a minimal syntax as a "Soft" introduction to Functional Programming concepts.
-Language features closures, dynamic binding and dynamic evaluation with LISP-like syntax.
+Language features closures, dynamic binding, static scoping, and lazy evaluation with a syntax mixture of LISP and Lamba-Calculus.

 #### Usage
-./sheepda [<file>|-h]
-To use REPL, call without arguments
+See HELP for menu

+##### Why?
+This project started out as a small toy language to help programmers quickly understand fundamental functional programming concepts such as first-class functions, immutability and lazy-evaluation.

+However, I plan to add many features to help provide programmers with a large enough toolset to transition this toy into a general purpose language.

+Learning SheepDa should be much easier than most languages.
+Below is the Grammar/Syntax of the language.
+Notice that there are only statements and expressions!

 ##### Syntax:
 	<stmt>	: <id> = <expr>					// Assignment to idetifier